renanrodcosta/code-challenge/README.md

 ## What you'll do

-You'll create a application that let's our users to Create, Read, Update and Delete their registries.
+You'll create a application that allow our users to Create, Read, Update and Delete their registries.

 A user should have: